Principal Investigator: Dr. Betul Kacar

-My work has been recognized by various media outlets, such as NOVA Science, BBC Focus, New Scientist, WGBH, MIT Technology Review, SETI Institute, Astrobiology Magazine, Wired, Popular Science, PBS, iO9, CNN Turk, Quanta Magazine.
-I care deeply about science education, outreach and communication, in 2012 I co- founded SAGANet,: The Online STEM Mentorship and Education Network, I serve on the Board of Advisory Committee of the MIT BioBuilder Foundation and was named “Way Cool Scientist” by the Science Club for Girls, USA in 2016.
+Dr. Kacar’s work has been recognized by various media outlets, such as the UN Women, UNICEF, European Union Delegation on Education, NOVA Science, BBC, NPR Science Friday, MIT Technology Review, Vice News, Wired, PBS, CNN and others.
+In 2012 she co- founded SAGANet: The Online STEM Mentorship and Education Network, she serves on the Board of Advisory Committee of the MIT BioBuilder Foundation between and was named “Way Cool Scientist” by the Science Club for Girls, USA in 2016.

-Watch a PBS documentary featuring my work: Origins of Life
+Watch a PBS documentary featuring her work: Origins of Life

-- Listen to my interview with the SETI Institute Podcast: Cells, Planets, Astrobiology
+Listen to her interview with the SETI Institute Podcast: Cells, Planets, Astrobiology

 NASA Early Career Spotlight Series: Dr. Betul Kacar (University of Arizona)

 John Templeton Foundation Q&A: Five Questions with Betül Kaçar